A. Project Title

 Injection pressure is the primary force pushing molten polymer into the mold cavity.
 When pressure is insufficient:

-Flow front slows down prematurely
+The flow front slows down prematurely

 Polymer cools before cavity is fully filled